 About the Village

-Wisborough Green lies in the north-west corner of West Sussex, astride the A272 east-west main road, and is an area of approximately 1756 hectares.
+Wisborough Green lies in the north-west corner of West Sussex.
+The village is an area of approximately 1756 hectares and is on the A272 east-west main road.
 The River Arun and its flood plain to the east and the heavily wooded high ground to the west maintain the essentially rural nature of the Parish and its separation from the commercial and residential development in Billingshurst and Petworth.
 Wisborough Green is a typical English village with a village green, public houses, pond, Church, village shop and Post Office in the centre of the village.

 The first documented evidence of the village, recorded as Wisbregh and Wyseber, is in 1227 in correspondence between Henry III and the Church.
 However, the Parish Church of St Peter ad Vincula is based around the remains of a tower-nave dating from the late 11th or early 12th century.
 Land in the Parish was owned by a number of rich coastal plain manors such as Bury (the Earl of Arundel, who had a deer park at Pallingham) and Amberley (the Bishop of Chichester).
 The church was attached to the Prebend of Aldingbourne, one of the possessions of the Dean and Chapter of Chichester Cathedral.